chessgames.com

 <Youth> His first FIDE-rated event was in the Iranian U12 Championship in 2011 staged in Esfahan where he scored 6/9.
 The following year, he competed in the World U12 Championship in Slovenia, placing equal fifth with 8/11, a point behind the joint leaders that included Samuel Sevian.
 He was equal fifth in the Iranian U14 Championship in 2013 and equal fifth, a point behind the winner Li Di in the world U14 Championship 2013 that was staged in the UAE at the end of the year.

 <Regional and National> Maghsoodloo first played in the national championship in 2013, where his score of 4/11, while modest, added a significant boost to his rating.
 He followed this up with equal first at the Mazandaran (a province of Iran) Chess Championship 2014 and 7/11 at the national championship in 2014, the latter sufficient for equal fourth behind Ehsan Ghaem Maghami, Pouria Darini and Omid Noroozi.
-He won the 2016, 2017, 2018 and 2021 Iranian Championships.
+He won the 2016, 2017, 2018 and 2021 Iranian Championships, scoring a blistering 14/15 at the Iranian Championship (2021).

-<Continental> Maghshoodloo finished sixth at the Asian Continental Championship (ACC) 2015, and was therefore one of the top five to qualify for the World Cup 2015 as two of the players that finished ahead of him had already qualified.
+<Continental> Maghshoodloo finished sixth at the Asian Continental Championship (ACC) 2015.
+Although the tournament had only five qualification spots for the World Cup 2015, he qualified because two of the players who finished ahead of him had already qualified.
 (1)

 Standard Tournaments

 Maghshoodloo's first open FIDE-rated tournament in which grandmasters participated was the 3rd Zendeh Roud International staged in Isfahan in 2011.
 In his first such outing he scored 5.5/9, albeit not against titled players.
 Another good early performance was scoring 8/11, a point from the lead, at the Iranian Chess Festival staged in Hamedan in July 2012.
 The following year in March 2013, he placed equal first at the 3rd Esfahan Norooz Cup Tournament alongside Aryan Gholami, Amohammad M Soozankar, Mehrdad Sedaghati and Ali Asadi.
 He was equal second behind Homayoon Toufighi at the 6th Baran Cup 2013 that was staged in Rasht and equal third at the 12th Iranian Men Festival (2013).
 In September 2013, he placed equal second behind Morteza Mahjoob at the Mazandaran Open Cup.
-In March 2014, he won his first FIDE-rated open when he took out the Qazvin Nowruz Open with 9/11, placing clear first.
+In March 2014, he won his first FIDE-rated open when he finished clear first with 9/11 at the Qazvin Nowruz Open.
 In August 2014, Maghsoodloo placed a strong equal fourth at the 12th Avicenna International Open staged in Hamedan in Iran, gaining 54 points for this event alone.
 The following month, he placed equal third behind Toufighi and Masoud Mosadeghpour at the 2nd Khomein Open (in the city of Khomein).
 He was outright first at the 13th Iranian Men Festival in August 2014, scoring 10/11 and scored a strong 5/9 at the Baku Open (2014), adding 46 rating points for the latter.

 Team Events